Making healthy lifestyle choices can help you to live well with diabetes and minimise the risk of developing complications.

 Most people with diabetes can enjoy a small amount of alcohol.
-However, it’s best to discuss it first with your diabetes health care team.
+However, it’s best to discuss this first with your diabetes healthcare team to check how alcohol could affect you personally.

 Tattoos and piercings